gjohl/ml-practice/ML_notes.md

 - Loss function determined by problem.
 For single class classification `loss='binary_crossentropy'`, for multiclass classification `loss='categorical_crossentropy'`

 Hidden layers are less well-defined.
 Some heuristics here: https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw

+Vanishing gradients can be an issue for lower layers in particular, where the partial gradients of individual layers can be very small, so when multiplied together in chain rule the gradient is vanishingly small.
+Exploding gradients are a similar issue but where gradients get increasingly large when multiplied together.
+Some techniques to rectify vanishing/exploding gradients:
+- Use different activation functions with larger gradients close to 0 and 1, e.g. leaky ReLU or ELU (exponential linear unit)
+- Batch normalisation: scale each gradient by the mean and standard deviation of the batch
+- Different weight initialisation methods, e.g. Xavier initialisation

 Example model outline